 (5) Section 9.56(5)(b) is amended so that the reference in that paragraph to the doing of anything by a protected person in a capacity described in section 9.56(1)(a), (b) or (c) is a reference to the doing of anything by a protected person in a capacity described in subregulation (3)(a), (b) or (c).

 Notes

-1 This is a compilation of the Local Government (Regional Subsidiaries) Regulations 2017 and includes the amendments made by the other written laws referred to in the following table.
+This is a compilation of the Local Government (Regional Subsidiaries) Regulations 2017 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table